 The price of the MineralClear filter is just different by $3 per year as compared to the Basic filters.
 You know what you should get!

-After reviewing the PUR faucet filter, I would place it as a recommended faucet filter on my bucket list.
+After reviewing the PUR faucet filter, we would place it as a recommended faucet filter on our bucket list.
 Here is the following reason.

 - Filter Capability: It has good filtration capability of removing contaminants that appear in the urban water source.

 - Long Warranty: It comes with a 2-year warranty which covers manufacturer defects.

 - Handle With Care: It is a fragile device which is easily break and leak.
 So you need to handle with care.

 - No Quality Control: There is no strict quality control on the product.
 If you are lucky, you will have a perfect quality product.